-Okay, so today I’d like to talk a bit about some topics that specifically affect women with narcolepsy, so guys you can probably sit out of this one (you’ll get your own post some time in the future!)
+In this post I’m going to talk through some topics that specifically affect women with narcolepsy, so guys you can probably sit out of this one!

 Modafinil & Contraception

 The first thing i’d like to address is a pretty important one that an alarming number of women with narcolepsy seem to be unaware of: Modafinil can cause your birth control to be ineffective.
 Obviously this is an incredibly important thing to know as an unwanted pregnancy is hardly something that anyone wants to deal with (especially when you may have thought you were being safe) but many doctors seem to be forgetting to inform their patients of this crucial fact.

 To clarify, this problem only affects hormonal contraception such as the pill, nuvaring, and hormonal patches or implants (containing either oestrogen or progesterone).
 I have heard that some women have chosen to opt for the IUD (mirena) as this is unaffected by this medication, but obviously you will have to talk about this with your doctor to see what options are viable for you.
 Many women take the pill for reasons other than contraception, and this will also affect what options are suitable.

 For a more detailed discussion of this topic, have a read of this Narcolepsy UK article.

 Narcolepsy & Menstrual Cycles